ReCodEx/worker/README.md

 default location is `/etc/recodex/worker/config-<N>.yml` where `N` is identifier of the particular worker instance.

+Example configuration file can be found in `examples/config.yml`.

 ### Configuration items

 - **worker-id** -- unique identification of worker at one server.
 This id is